-Few users suggested increasing the voltage if the CPU overclock is crashing games, so you might want to try that.
+A few users suggested increasing the voltage if the CPU overclock crashing games, so you might want to try that.

 Remember to use only the recommended voltage values and slowly increase them, or else you might cause permanent damage to your CPU.

 3. Reduce the overclock settings